MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/tax-accounting.md

   - "ru-ru"
 ---
 # Tax Accounting
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can set up and maintain tax registers to track taxable profits and losses.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can set up and maintain tax registers to track taxable profits and losses.
 This is based on the following tax accounting principles:

 -   The financial database is used for tax accounting.